APEX — Entrepreneurial Potential · BD SELECT

 Clarity-seekingComfortable in fog

-This is the profile's quiet constraint: Omar prefers the path clarified before committing and works to eliminate unknowns.
-Ventures rarely offer that comfort — see coaching lever 2.
+This is the main limit of the profile.
+Omar prefers a clear path before he commits.
+He works to remove unknowns first.
+Ventures rarely offer that comfort — see coaching advice 2.

 Independence